monikan-spektra/lab1-azure/LabGuidePackage/Lab Guide/Lab Guide/Exercise-02.md

 In this exercise, you must complete the following:

-1. Create and connect to the Ubuntu virtual machine.
+1. Connect to the Ubuntu virtual machine.
-2. Disable root login and configure key-based authentication.
+2. Disable root SSH login.
+3. Disable password-based authentication.
+4. Configure the required authorized keys file and permissions.
+5. Validate the SSH configuration.
-3. Validate and restart the SSH service.
+6. Restart and verify the SSH service.

 ---